Lachy Doley

-Lachlan R "Lachy" Doley (born 21st April 1978) is an Australian musician, singer and songwriter best known for playing the Hammond organ and whammy clavinet.
-Doley has recorded and/or toured with Jimmy Barnes, Glenn Hughes, Billy Thorpe, Joe Bonamassa and Powderfinger.
+Lachlan R. Doley is an Australian musician, singer and songwriter best known for playing the Hammond organ and whammy clavinet.
+Doley has recorded and/or toured with Jimmy Barnes, Glenn Hughes, Billy Thorpe, Joe Bonamassa, and Powderfinger.
 Doley has issued one album as a solo artist, Typically Individual Conforming Anti-Social (2011) and four albums fronting Lachy Doley Group.
 Lovelight peaked at number 40 on the ARIA Albums Chart.

-Biography

-1978–2000: Early life
+Early life and education

 Lachy Doley grew up in Adelaide, where he started a course at university.

 In the early 1990s his older brother, Clayton Doley, was a member of Sydney-based blues and roots group, Bondi Cigars, before turning to session work.
-During a break from his uni Doley joined Clayton in Sydney in the mid-1990s also as a session musician, "once I got here I thought, 'This is fantastic,' I dropped out of uni and stayed."
+During a break from his uni Doley joined Clayton in Sydney in the mid-1990s also as a session musician.
 In 1999 Clayton travelled to New York while Doley continued his local session work.

+Career

 2002–2009: Musical beginnings

 In 2002 the brothers reunited in Sydney and formed a classic rock and soul band, the Hands, with Doley on a Hohner clavinet and Clayton on a Hammond organ.
 They issued two albums, Live and Breathe (2004) and Everything Is Wonderful (2008).
 Brett Winterford of The Sydney Morning Herald observed the first album was "sung by guest soul vocalists Jade MacRae, Kara Grainger and Mahalia Barnes.
 The band struggled to afford to tour with guest vocalists and so narrowed their act to a four-piece (the brothers backed by drums and bass).
 By necessity, the brothers took to singing themselves."

 Doley provided piano and Hammond organ for Powderfinger's fifth studio album, Vulture Street (July 2003), as a recording session musician.
 Subsequently, the group used him as their touring keyboardist from mid-2007 to 2010.